-Since 1984, New York Stateâ€™s Supplemental Nutrition Assistance Program (SNAP) provides funding primarily for home-delivered meals to frail older persons who are unable to prepare meals for themselves, but it also supports nutrition counseling, nutrition education and congregate meals.
+Since 1984, New York Stateâ€™s Wellness in Nutrition Program (WIN) has provided funding primarily for home-delivered meals, to frail older persons who are unable to prepare meals for themselves, in addition to supporting nutrition counseling, nutrition education and congregate meals.

-While 2012 is the fortieth anniversary of the federal Older Americans Act (OAA) nutrition program, providing this service in New York State predates its inclusion in the OAA.
-The purposes of the program are to reduce hunger and food insecurity; to promote socialization of older individuals [avoid social isolation]; and to promote the health and well-being of older individuals by assisting such individuals to gain access to nutrition and other disease prevention and health promotion services to delay the onset of adverse health conditions resulting from poor nutritional health or sedentary behavior.
+While the federal Older Americans Act (OAA) nutrition program is over forty years old, providing this service in New York State predates its inclusion in the OAA.
+The purposes of the program are to reduce hunger and food insecurity; prevent social isolation; and promote the health and well-being of older adults.
+In addition, home-delivered meals also represent an essential service for many caregivers, by helping them to maintain their own health and well-being through the provision of nutritious meals to those they care for.
+By providing access to nutrition and other disease prevention and health promotion services, the program aims to delay the onset of adverse health conditions resulting from poor nutritional health or sedentary behavior.
 (Source: Older Americans Act)

 - Health status and physical functioning: Those with certain health conditions (such as cognitive impairment, cancer, high blood pressure, diabetes, and a history of strokes and falls) and those who have difficulty performing activities of daily living (ADLs).
-In NYS for the reporting year 2011-12, 24 percent of our home delivered meal clients had 3 or more ADLs and 56 percent had hypertension while 24 percent had diabetes.
-Forty-four percent of our home delivered meal clients were at high nutrition risk and 56 percent were frail or disabled.
+In NYS for the reporting year 2011-12, 26 percent of the home delivered meal clients had 3 or more ADLs and 56 percent had hypertension while 24 percent had diabetes.
+Forty-five percent of the home delivered meal clients were at high nutrition risk and 82 percent were assessed as frail or disabled.

 - Prior health care utilization: Individuals who have spent time in the hospital or in a nursing home.
-In 2009, about 7 percent of state residents 65 or older had one nursing home stay and 23 percent of state residents 85 or older had one nursing home stay.
-(Source: Nursing Home Compendium 2010 from CMS) )
+In 2009, (the most recent data available) about 7 percent of state residents 65 or older had one nursing home stay and 23 percent of state residents 85 or older had one nursing home stay.
+(Source: Nursing Home Compendium 2010 from CMS)

-- Living arrangements and family structure: Those who live alone including widowed and divorced individuals, do not own their home, and have fewer children than their peers not in nursing homes.
-In NYS for the reporting year 2011-12 59 percent of our home delivered meals clients lived alone.
+- Living arrangements and family structure: Those who live alone - including widowed and divorced individuals - do not own their home, and have fewer children than their peers not in nursing homes.
+In NYS for the reporting year 2011-12, 61 percent of the clients receiving home delivered meals lived alone.

 *Source: Administration on Aging identified predictors of nursing home entry using two comprehensive analyses of predictors of nursing home entry (Gaugler et al. 2007; Miller and Weissert 2000).